MacOS version history: Changed direction under Jobs

+Overview

 Releases

 With the exception of Mac OS X Server 1.0 and the original public beta, the first several macOS versions were named after big cats.
 Prior to its release, version 10.0 was code named "Cheetah" internally at Apple, and version 10.1 was code named internally as "Puma".

 After the code name "Jaguar" for version 10.2 received publicity in the media, Apple began openly using the names to promote the operating system: 10.3 was marketed as "Panther", 10.4 as "Tiger", 10.5 as "Leopard", 10.6 as "Snow Leopard", 10.7 as "Lion", and 10.8 as "Mountain Lion".
 "Panther", "Tiger", and "Leopard" were registered as trademarks.

 Apple registered "Lynx" and "Cougar", but these were allowed to lapse.
-Apple started using the name of locations in California for subsequent releases: 10.9 Mavericks is named after Mavericks, a popular surfing destination; 10.10 Yosemite is named after Yosemite National Park; 10.11 El Capitan is named for the El Capitan rock formation in Yosemite National Park; 10.12 Sierra is named for the Sierra Nevada mountain range; and 10.13 High Sierra is named for the area around the High Sierra Camps.
+Apple started using the name of locations in California for subsequent releases: 10.9 Mavericks was named after Mavericks, a popular surfing destination; 10.10 Yosemite was named after Yosemite National Park; 10.11 El Capitan was named for the El Capitan rock formation in Yosemite National Park; 10.12 Sierra was named for the Sierra Nevada mountain range; and 10.13 High Sierra was named for the area around the High Sierra Camps.

-Public Beta: "Kodiak"
+In 2016, OS X was renamed to macOS.
+A few years later, in 2020, with the release of macOS Big Sur, the first component of the version number was incremented from 10 to 11, so Big Sur's initial release's version number was 11.0 instead of 10.16, making the version numbers of macOS behave the way the version numbers of Apple's other operating systems do.
+All subsequent major releases also increased the first component of the version number.

+Mac OS X Public Beta

 On September 13, 2000, Apple released a $29.95 "preview" version of Mac OS X (internally codenamed Kodiak) in order to gain feedback from users.
 It marked the first public availability of the Aqua interface, and Apple made many changes to the UI based on customer feedback.
-Mac OS X Public Beta expired and ceased to function in spring 2001.
+Mac OS X Public Beta expired and ceased to function on May 14, 2001.

-Version 10.0: "Cheetah"
+Mac OS X 10.0 "Cheetah"

 On March 24, 2001, Apple released Mac OS X 10.0 (internally codenamed Cheetah).

 The initial version was slow, incomplete, and had very few applications available at the time of its launch, mostly from independent developers.
-While many critics suggested that the operating system was not ready for mainstream adoption, they recognized the importance of its initial launch as a base on which to improve.
+Critics suggested that the operating system was not ready for mainstream adoption, but they recognized the importance of its initial launch as a base to improve upon.
 Simply releasing Mac OS X was received by the Macintosh community as a great accomplishment, for attempts to completely overhaul the Mac OS had been underway since 1996, and delayed by countless setbacks.
 Following some bug fixes, kernel panics became much less frequent.